-The tax refund liability of \$165,885 consists of a pending refund due to the State of Nevada-Department of Taxation for overpaid Nevada State Use taxes.
 Compensated absences are generally liquidated from the General Fund and claims and judgments are liquidated from the Workers' Compensation Internal Service Fund.
-The tax refund will be liquidated from the General Fund.
+General Obligation Bonds will be liquidated through transfers to the Debt Service fund, once created in Fiscal year 2021, from the Capital projects fund.